svgdotjs/svg.js/README.md

 __`returns`: `itself`__

 ### replace()
-This method will replace the called element with the given element in the same position in the stack:
+At the calling element's position in the svg document, replace the calling element with the element passed to the method.

 ```javascript
 rect.replace(draw.circle(100))